BMW Championship 2023 Betting Guide

-When it comes to online betting, you will never want to take any chances and, as such, finding a safe and legitimate betting site that pays out quickly should be a top priority.
-That said, take a look at our top-rated betting sites listed below, all of whom provide an outstanding range of betting markets and special free offers for newcomers.
+When it comes to betting on the BMW Championship, you will never want to take any chances and, as such, finding a safe and legitimate betting site that pays out quickly should be a top priority.
+That said, take a look at our top-rated betting sites listed below, all of which provide an outstanding range of betting markets and special free offers for newcomers.

 Market Coverage for BMW Championship

-Since its inception in 2007, the BMW Championship has been one of the most significant events on the PGA Tour.
-It is the penultimate playoff event, with only seventy players in the field.
-BMW Championship is the epitome of class, and the tournament experience is outstanding.
-With $1,3 million on offer to the winner, this obviously is a significant tournament for golfers.
-But it’s not all about the money, as players can also win valuable points which may book them a ticket to the Tour Championship — the season finale.
+Since being established in 2007, the BMW Championship has been one of the most significant events on the PGA Tour.
+It is the penultimate FedEx playoff event, with only seventy players in the field.
+The BMW Championship is the epitome of class, and the tournament experience is outstanding.
+A purse of $1.3 million is on offer for the best performing players; making it a hugely lucrative event.
+But it’s not all about the money, as players can also win valuable points which can book them a ticket to the Tour Championship — the season finale.

 In terms of quality, this event is right below the Majors.
 It features both world-class golf and a real festival atmosphere.
 For many years, all the big names in golf and sports celebrities have brought their golf clubs to take part in the Celebrity Pro-Am, to the delight of many fans to the course.

-Much like with other significant golf events, you can expect excellent market coverage as well as excellent early prices by all the big names in the betting industry.
+Much like with other significant golf events, you can expect excellent betting coverage as well as excellent early prices from all the big names in the betting industry.
 The tournament offers high-intensity action and great betting opportunities — all within your grasp.
-If you want to make accurate predictions, though, you must learn everything there is to know about the event, and we’ll help you do just that!
+If you want to make accurate predictions, though, you must learn everything there is to know about the event.

 BMW Championship Betting

 When it comes to events of this prestige in golf, there’s never a shortage of betting opportunities.
 As one tournament finishes, the odds for the next one become available, with a wide selection of markets ensuring that there’s plenty to get stuck into.
-BMW Championship attracts the most prominent names to compete with each other, with the likes of Rory Mcllroy, Brooks Koepka, and Dustin Johnson to be positioned prominently in the golf betting offers.
-That said, let’s see what the bookmakers usually have in store for BMW Championship in terms of betting markets.
+BMW Championship attracts the most prominent names to compete with each other, with the likes of Rory Mcllroy, Jon Rahm and Justin Thomas to be positioned prominently in the golf betting offers.
+Below you can find out more about the betting markets available with the leading sportsbooks.

 If you want to bet on underdogs that aren’t in the top 25 of the rankings, an option you have is whether they will make the cut or not.
-Only a handful of tournament starters play in all four rounds, with most of the lower echelons of the rankings cutting at the halfway point.
+Only a handful of tournament starters play in all four rounds, with most of the lower players in the rankings being cut at the halfway point.
 So, in this golf market, you’re betting on whether a particular player misses the cut or makes it.

 In all golf tournaments, players compete in their opening rounds in groups of three.
 With 3-ball betting, you must predict which of the three players in a particular group will shoot the lowest cumulative score over a specific round.
 This golf betting market offers high payout potential, especially at the BMW Championship where upsets are a common thing.

-Before you take on the challenge of BMW Championship betting, take a look at our tips that can help you win more frequently.
+Before you take on the challenge of BMW Championship betting, take a look at our tips that can help you enhance your chances of finding the winner.

 Check Out the Current Form

 When accessing the latest BMW Championship odds, the current form is an obvious starting point.
-It makes little to no sense to back players who are on a cold streak of five consecutive missed cuts to win a tournament.
-However, you shouldn’t rule these out-of-form players so quickly either, as they are often priced accordingly and provide a much higher payday opportunity, should they produce an upset.
+It makes little sense to back players who are on a cold streak of five consecutive events without making the cut.
+However, you shouldn’t rule these out-of-form players so quickly either, as they are often over-priced and provide value in the market.

 Checking out how individual players perform on specific courses can prove a lucrative trend to follow.
 It’s a well-known fact that some players often play exceptionally only under particular conditions.
 The courses at Olympia Fields are extraordinarily long and difficult, so you should back players who are known to perform well under such circumstances.